ansible-community/awx-operator-helm/README.md

 Unlike many other helm charts, this one is generated on the fly by pulling in the awx-operator source code.
 As a result, the release workflow also commits the state of the generated chart to the `charts` directory.

-### The `charts/` directory is a reflection of the release state, not a source of truth to edit for new features
+> The `charts/` directory is a reflection of the release state, not a source of truth to edit for new features.
-Keep in mind that any changes to how the helm chart works should be done to the starter template.
+> Any changes to helm chart functionality must be applied to the starter template.

 ### Versioning
 The current CI setup will skip releases for commits that don't make any changes to the generated chart.
 The use-case for this is documentation or other file updates that don't impact the helm chart.
 But *any* release that affects helm chart generation *must* increment the `version` field in `.helm/starter/Chart.yaml`, which is our source of truth for versioning in this repo.